 D’Angelo’s Voodoo (2000) is considered by many to be the definitive neo-soul record.
-Conceived as a reaction to the synthesized, club-orientated direction of commercial R&B at the time, Voodoo took inspiration from the pioneers of the original meaning of R&B including James Brown, Sly & the Family Stone, Hendrix and Prince.
+Conceived as a reaction to the synthesized, club-orientated direction of commercial R&B at the time, Voodoo, which featured Send It On, took inspiration from the pioneers of the original meaning of R&B including James Brown, Sly & the Family Stone, Hendrix and Prince.

 The result was a collection of loose, groove-based songs (although they rarely followed the traditional pop song structure) that were anchored by a distinctive, laid-back rhythm section feel provided by Pino Palladino and drummer/producer Ahmir ‘Questlove’ Thompson.
 Tracks like the album’s main hit ‘Untitled (How Does It Feel)’ showcased the glitchy, behind-the-beat feel that had not only become an integral part of the neo-soul genre but would also prove to be hugely influential on the music of a number of artists in the future (I’m looking at you, Kendrick Lamar).